 There are several ways your connection can be leaking and revealing your identity even when using a VPN.
 Below we’ll cover the key ones.

-DNS is a system that translates domain names into IP addresses.
+The Dynamic Name System (DNS) is a system that translates domain names into IP addresses.
 The translation requests are usually processed on ISP’s DNS servers, but if you use a VPN, DNS requests are routed to respective VPN provider’s servers.

 For most operational systems, there are no risks of any DNS leaks ever occurring, but a technique employed in newer Windows systems, although designed to improve network performance, makes VPN users prone to exposing their identities.
 This is because Windows sends DNS requests in parallel, using all available channels, including those outside the VPN tunnel, and chooses the fastest.

 Generally, a DNS leak exposes your ISP’s IP address, not yours, but that can easily be traced back to you, and it can also be used by interested parties to collect your browsing history.

-The good news is that, one way or another, WebRTC can be disabled in all browsers.
-Some, like Chrome, require a third-party plugin, and some, like Firefox and Opera, have a respective toggle in a privacy settings menu (type “about:config” in the URL bar).
+- Disable WebRTC in browser settings.
+Some, like Chrome, require a third-party plugin, and some, like Firefox and Opera, have a respective toggle in a privacy settings menu.

 IPv6 is the newer version of Internet Protocol called to mitigate IPv4 exhaustion problem.
 Since IPv6 is a future-proof standard, its present use is scarce, and sites that use it almost always allow IPv4 connections too.
 Leaks are possible if your ISP uses IPv6.
-To check if your connection leaks your IPv6 address, you can use https://ipleak.net.
+To check if your connection leaks your IPv6 address, you can use the aforementioned https://ipleak.net.
 Check the IPv6 field.
 If it doesn’t show any numbers, then your connection is not leaking.